jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d72027ce39bedcf8f099900
+id: 5d721925e39bedcf8f099901
-title: Part 92
+title: Part 93
 challengeType: 0
-dashedName: part-92
+dashedName: part-93
 ---

 # --description--

-Next in the `goFight` function, set `monsterHealth` to equal the health of the current monster.
-You can get the health of the current monster with `monsters[fighting].health`.
-Try to understand that line before continuing.
+The HTML that shows the monster stats that has been hidden using CSS.
+Display the `monsterStats` HTML element by updating its CSS `display` property to equal `block`.

+Here is an example of updating the `display` property of an element named `myElement`: `myElement.style.display = "block";`

 # --hints--